gautam417/AWSBillingDiscountsService/README.md

 2. **Experience with Ruby on Rails:**
    - I have extensive experience with Ruby on Rails from my time at Orbee Auto, where I managed microservices using event-driven architecture.
    - I regularly developed new features from scratch, focusing on business value and adhering to best practices like security, documentation, and testing.
-   - I am proficient in using ActiveRecord for database interactions and have utilized testing frameworks like RSpec for ensuring code quality and Rswag for documentation.
+   - I am proficient in using ActiveRecord for database interactions and have utilized testing frameworks like RSpec for ensuring code quality,  Rswag for documentation, and Rubocop for linting.

 3. **Instructions Feedback:**
    - The instructions were clear overall.